Sheng254/quantron/README.md

 - Integrate machine learning (ML) and deep learning (DL) algorithms to enable more precise and targeted responses.

 ## Contributing
 Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.
+Feel free to reach out with your suggestions, bug reports, or feature requests.

 ## License
 This project is licensed under the [MIT License](LICENSE).